tsackton/taelgarverse/docs/gazetteer/northern-green-sea/northern-boreal-forest.md

 dm_notes: none
 typeOf: forest
 whereabouts: Northern Green Sea
-unlisted: true
 title: ~Northern Boreal Forest~
 ---
 # The ~Northern Boreal Forest~
 <div class="grid cards ext-narrow-margin ext-one-column" markdown>
--    :octicons-location-24:{ .lg .middle } A forest in the [Northern Green Sea](<./northern-green-sea.md>)
+-    :octicons-location-24:{ .lg .middle } A forest in the [Northern Green Sea](<northern-green-sea.md>)
 </div>

-A vast belt of taiga, muskeg, and river‑laced lowlands, the Northern Boreal Forest runs from the lee of the [Svinjo Mountains](<./svinjo-mountains.md>) toward the [Green Sea](<../green-sea.md>).
+A vast belt of taiga, muskeg, and river‑laced lowlands, the Northern Boreal Forest runs from the lee of the [Svinjo Mountains](<svinjo-mountains.md>) toward the [Green Sea](<../green-sea.md>).
 Long winters, brief riotous summers, and broad, cold rivers dominant the land here, lending the forest an austere beauty.

 ## Terrain and Geography
-A vast boreal woodland stretches for hundreds of miles east from of the [Svinjo Mountains](<./svinjo-mountains.md>) across taiga, muskeg, and river‑laced lowlands.
+A vast boreal woodland stretches for hundreds of miles east from of the [Svinjo Mountains](<svinjo-mountains.md>) across taiga, muskeg, and river‑laced lowlands.
 Drumlins and low moraines shape long lines of spruce and larch; between them lie peat bogs and black‑water ponds.
 Great rivers such as the [Ket](<rivers/ket.md>) gather snowmelt and wind toward the [Green Sea](<../green-sea.md>), while innumerable creeks braid through willow flats and beaver marsh.

 ## Climate and Seasons
 Winters are long, dry, and severe; snow hardens into wind‑sculpted crust and lake ice booms at night.
 Spring arrives in a rush: thawed rivers run high and fast, tracks turn to mire, and the air fills with mosquitoes and midges.
 Summers are short, bright, and blooming; autumn comes early with frosts that redden dwarf birch and drop cones from the high spruce.